Fenton is a certified B Corporation!

 As you may already know, Fenton was founded on the principle of doing this differently and bringing transparency and traceability to the jewellery industry.

-Since day one, our goal has been to make an impact at every point of the business, from the ethical sourcing of our sparkling gemstones, using recycled materials and no-waste production processes, to providing safe and equal job opportunities.
+Since day one, our goal has been to make an impact at every point of the business, from the responsible sourcing of our sparkling gemstones, using recycled materials and no-waste production processes, to providing safe and equal job opportunities.

 So when it came to getting B-corp certified, it was a pretty easy choice!
 We were delighted by the wonderful work we saw the community were doing, and couldn’t wait to become a part of it, to join the collective movement and accelerate change across the UK and around the world.